ucsb-cs24/s21/_lab/lab00.md

 # Implement and submit a simple C++ program

+## Download and install VSCode on your local computer

+Download and VSCode at this link: <https://code.visualstudio.com/download>

+If you have MAC OS or Linux with g++ installed, skip to Step 1A below

+If you have a Windows system and don't have a g++ compiler, follow this tutorial to use your local version of VSCode with the g++ compiler on the CSIL Servers: <https://code.visualstudio.com/docs/remote/ssh-tutorial>

+If you would like to use vim or emacs instead of VSCode follow the instructions in the next section.

 ## Open a Terminal and ssh into CSIL Servers

 Open a **terminal window**, which will be the environment you use to write, compile, and run your programs.